 - Continuing CSUSB students will register for classes through myCoyote Self Service (similar to other quarters).
 Priority registration is May 7 –23.
 Enrollment appointments will be available on your myCoyote Student Center page in April.

 - Newly admitted students for fall 2019: Newly admitted students and conditionally admitted students will fill out an “Early Summer Start Form” which will be posted on the Summer Session web site.
-This form is returned to the Office of Admissions.
-Once processed, students will be given access to MyCoyote Self Service for Registration.
+This form is returned to Admissions & Student Recruitment.
+Once processed, students will be given access to myCoyote Self Service for registration.
 Note that students need to complete all final admission requirements before registering for summer classes.

 - All summer visiting students (community college, non-CSUSB or non-degree students) will enroll and register for courses through the College of Extended and Global Education (CEGE).
 Students can register online or fill out a brief application and register for classes either in person or by fax at (909) 537-5907.
 A PDF application, along with instructions, is available on this Summer Session web page.